-Chicago Area Hydrologic River Stage/Flood Forecasts
+Chicago area Hydrologic River Stage/Flood Forecasts

-Moderate flooding continues on the Kankakee River at Shelby. the Illinois River at LaSalle and the Fox River at Algonquin.
-Minor flooding is occurring at Gurnee and Russell on the Des Plaines River and Montgomery on the Fox Rive.
+Area rivers are for the most part in a slow steady decline.
+Minor flooding is occurring at LaSalle on the Illinois River, Gurnee on the Des Plaines River, Algonquin and Montgomery on the Fox River and Shelby on the Kankakee River.

 Rivers in or forecast for flood or under Advisory (many running near bankfull) are denoted in light green on the headlined map.